Updated August 2020 (originally posted Feb 2016)

-In addition to raising revenue the federal government also uses the tax code to influence our behavior.
+In addition to raising revenue, the federal government also uses the tax code to influence our behavior.
 One of the things the government does is encourage homeownership.
 Homeownership is good for the economy.
 When people buy homes it creates jobs for home builders, landscapers, real estate agents, bankers, etc. The government wants to encourage Americans to buy homes, so they allow money spent on things like mortgage interest and real estate taxes to be deducted from a taxpayer's income before the tax is calculated.
-Buying a house can create tax deductions, thus providing a way to pay taxes on a lower amount of income.
+Buying a house can create tax deductions, thus providing a way to pay lower taxes.
 This provides a financial incentive for people to buy houses.

 But what about the people who aren't in the right place in their lives to buy a house?
-Can't they get a decuction?
+Can't they get a deduction?
 Are they stuck paying taxes on all of their income?
 The government has determined that would not be fair, so they created the standard deduction.
 The standard deduction is an amount anyone can remove from their income before they calculate the tax owed.
 The amount of a taxpayer's standard deduction is based on their filing status: married filing jointly, single, head of household, married filing separately, or qualified widow(er).
-For 2015 the standard deduction amounts are as follows:
+For 2020 the standard deduction amounts are as follows:

 Any taxpayer can use the standard deduction, or they can calculate the amount of each individual deduction for which they qualify, total them, and use the total of the individual deduction items instead.
 As always, we are interested in the result that is LAMA (legal and most advantageous) to the taxpayer.
 This will almost always be whichever provides the larger deduction.
-To know if you itemize or take the standard deduction you need to have a sense for the things that qualify for deductions.
+To know if you itemize or take the standard deduction you need to understand the things that qualify for deductions.

 Typical Deductions on an Individual Return

 Other taxes you pay.
 The state and local income taxes you pay can be deducted from your federal tax return.
-That's nice as it prevents you from getting taxed twice on the same money.
 If you are a resident of a state with no income taxes you can deduct your sales taxes instead.
 Local taxes refer to the income taxes some cities place on their residents.
 (See my article on Alternative Minimum Tax for a big exception to Uncle Sam's generosity regarding not getting double-taxed.)

 You can also deduct the real estate taxes you pay.
 For most taxpayers, this refers to the taxes paid on their residence.
 If you pay real estate taxes on a property you rent to someone else you don't itemize those on Schedule A. You deduct those when you figure out your rental property's operating expense on Schedule E.

 Points paid on a mortgage are deductible, but you usually can't take them all in the year they are paid.
 Points paid must be amortized (spread out) over the life of the loan.
 If you paid $3,000 in points for a 30-year loan, then you can essentially take $100/year in your deduction for points.

-Mortgage insurance premiums are deductible to taxpayers with an AGI below $110,000.
+Mortgage insurance premiums may deductible to taxpayers with an AGI below $110,000.
 The law allowing this must be voted on by Congress each year, so it could go away at any time.

 Unreimbursed Job Expenses

-People bring me medical receipts all the time because for many years medical expenses were a good deduction.
-But, I think in the last 2 years I have only had one client whose medical expenses reached the deductible threshold.
 As part of the Affordable Care Act (a.k.a.
 Obamacare) the threshold for claiming medical expenses was raised to 10% of adjusted gross income (AGI).
 That means if your AGI is $50,000 your medical bills are not deductible until they total over $5,000 (10% of $50,000).
 Congress moves this number often.
 Some years it is 7.5%, some years it is 10%.
 Make sure you are using the latest and greatest numbers if you're itemizing medical expenses.

 Standard Deduction or Itemize?
 The House is Usually the Key.

-When trying to determine if a taxpayer is going to take the standard deduction or itemize their deductions I will typcally ask the taxpayer if they own their home or rent.
-The vast majority of homeowners use the itemized deduction because owning a home usually qualifies for mortgage interest and real estate tax deductions.
-Often just those two deductions will come to more than the standard deduction.
+When trying to determine if a taxpayer is going to take the standard deduction or itemize their deductions, I will typically ask the taxpayer if they own their home or rent.
+Without the deductions for mortgage interest or real estate taxes, it is unusual that itemizing makes financial sense.
 If you don't own a house (and a mortgage) you will have to give a lot of money to charity to make itemizing more beneficial than just the standard deduction.